 “Energy giant SSE agreed to donate £700,000 to the official fund for supporting vulnerable bill payers this week after failing to meet obligatory smart gas meter installation targets.
 It’s the latest in a series of hits, delays and, ironically, spiralling bills to have plagued the much-vaunted smart meter rollout, designed to deliver cost-saving technology to 30 million homes and small businesses by 2020.”

 This week’s energy saving product is another simple but effective idea.
-Radflek Radiator Reflectors are laminated aluminium foil panels that sit against the walls behind your radiators to reflect back into the room heat that would otherwise be wasted against an external wall.
+Radflek Radiator Reflectors are laminated aluminium foil panels that sit against the walls behind your radiators.
+They reflect back into the room heat that would otherwise be wasted against an external wall.
 Tests showed that Radflek reduced heat transfer through walls by 45%

 If you want to fit insulation to parts of your house but have only a small budget, not enough to fit out a whole room or house, you will get the maximum effect for your money by insulating the walls from the ceiling down.
 This prevents the warm air that rises in a room from chilling down as much as it would in a room without insulation at the higher levels.
 Together with the thermostat ledge tip in last week’s episode, this will help you keep warmer for less outlay and get the best from your thermostat.